Excerpts from the Book – Preserving Wealth – written by Jack Lumsden, MBA, CFP®

 For more information on a Double O List you can refer to Chapter 2: The Double O’s – What You Own and What you Owe, from the book Preserving Wealth The Next Generation – The definitive guide to protecting, investing and transferring wealth by Jack Lumsden, MBA, CFP®

-For your FREE Copy CLICK HERE
+For your FREE Copy of Preserving Wealth, CLICK HERE

 This material is provided for general information and is subject to change without notice.
 Every effort has been made to compile this material from reliable sources however no warranty can be made as to its accuracy or completeness.
 Before acting on any of the above, please make sure to see me for individual financial advice based on your personal circumstances.
 The information provided is for illustrative purposes only.
 Commissions, trailing commissions, management fees and expenses, may all be associated with mutual fund investments.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.
 Please read the Fund Facts and consult your Assante Advisor before investing.